Updated: August 29, 2018

 A dizzying array of hands on fun can be found at this attraction, maybe Tokyo’s best science museum.
 Almost every floor of the museum has kid friendly exhibits that are as much about fun as learning.
 It’s a short 5 minute walk from Ueno Subway and JR Station.
 Reviews.
 Closed Monday – If Monday is a national holiday, the Museum is open Monday and closed the following Tuesday.

 Open year-round and swamped with visitors on weekends and holidays (go through the week instead).
 Its sister park Tokyo DisneySea is geared to older kids and adults never feels quite as busy.
 Disneyland gives you the typical Disney feel with lots of emphasis on Mickey, Minnie, and gang.
 DisneySea is unique to Tokyo and has more rides and thrills.
 My kids (ages 8 and 11 when we visited) ranked DisneySea as their favorite attraction in Japan.
 Reviews of Disneyland.
 Reviews of DisneySea.
-Open 7 days a week, year round.
-You can buy tickets in advance for both parks with transportation included from Tokyo.

 Kids will love this well spaced and relaxing area featuring a surprisingly wide array of animals (elephants, pandas and tigers being the highlights).
 Gets very busy on weekends.
 A 10 minute walk from Ueno Subway and JR Station.
 Reviews.
 Closed Monday – If Monday is a national holiday, the Museum is open Monday and closed the following Tuesday.